ganeti/ganeti/man/gnt-node.rst

 **powercycle** [``--yes``] [``--force``] {*node*}

-This commands (tries to) forcefully reboot a node.
+This command (tries to) forcefully reboot a node.
 It is a command that can be used if the node environemnt is broken, such that the admin can no longer login over ssh, but the Ganeti node daemon is still working.